BioJulia/BioSequences.jl/docs/src/types.md

 Analyses within the kmer space benefit from a simple formulation of the sampling problem and direct in-hash comparisons.

-BioSequences provides the following types to represent Kmers.
+BioSequences provides the following types to represent Kmers, unlike some sequence types, they are immutable.

 #### `Mer{A<:NucleicAcidAlphabet{2},K}`